Action-adventure game: 2000s: Parkour, gadgets and set-pieces

-2010s: Open Worlds, and Systemic Play
+2010s: Open worlds and systemic play

 The 2010s were defined by systemic world design and “prestige” storytelling.
-Telltale Games developed and published the first entry of The Walking Dead a episodic graphic adventure video game series in 2012.
+Telltale Games developed and published the first entry of The Walking Dead an episodic graphic adventure video game series in 2012.
 The Last of Us series by Naughty Dog set in a post-apocalyptic United States ravaged by cannibalistic humans infected by a mutated fungus debuted with its first entry in 2013.
 Wolfenstein, a previously first-person shooter franchise shifted towards the action adventure with Wolfenstein: The New Order (2014) after acquisition by Bethesda Softworks.
 The Legend of Zelda: Breath of the Wild (2017) reimagined the franchise around physics-based interactions, survival elements, and emergent play.
 Nintendo's developers explicitly cited the original 1986 Legend of Zelda as inspiration, now applied through modern systemic tools.
 God of War (2018) rebooted the franchise with an intimate, single-shot camera, semi-open world structure, and weighty, tactical combat.
 Critics and developers alike pointed to its seamless narrative integration as a genre milestone.
 Sony entertainment brought Spider-man games in house with the Marvel's Spider-Man series which began with Marvel's Spider-Man (2018).
 As of February 2024, this series sold more than 50 million copies, with Marvel's Spider-Man 2 having sold 10 million units.
 Death Stranding (2019) experimented with asynchronous co-op through a “social strand” system, where players indirectly aided each other by leaving behind infrastructure, items, and messages.
 Star Wars Jedi series of action adventure games based on the Star Wars setting debuted with Star Wars Jedi: Fallen Order (2019).

-2020s: Player-Created Solutions and Global Popularity
+2020s: Player-created solutions and global popularity

 Action-adventure games have gone on to become more popular than the pure adventure games and pure platform games that inspired them.
-Sucker Punch's Ghost of Tsushima (2020) combined stealth-action, a Kurosawa-inspired aesthetic, and smart navigation tools (like the Guiding Wind) to refine open-world action-adventure design.'
+Sucker Punch's Ghost of Tsushima (2020) combined stealth-action, a Kurosawa-inspired aesthetic, and smart navigation tools (like the Guiding Wind) to refine open-world action-adventure design.
 The Legend of Zelda: Tears of the Kingdom (2023) extended the systemic design of Breath of the Wild with Ultrahand and Fuse, enabling open-ended traversal and combat through player-created contraptions.
 Developers explicitly stated their desire to support emergent gameplay through these tools.